SAP-samples/landscape-management-sample-scripts/custom-operation_rest_api/README.md

 ## Description
 In LaMa Enterprise Edition SP25, provider for calling REST API (outbound) has been added as a new feature.
-This new feature is described in the blog - URL that includes samples.
+This new feature is described in the blog - <Add URL> that includes samples.

 Code sample and the xml files are stored here as described below.